-The answer is a classic lawyer’s response: yes, but.
+The answer is a classic lawyer’s response: yes, but…

-Yes, you can pay off your Chapter 13 bankruptcy early, but you’re going to have to pay them 100% of what you owe.
+Yes, you can pay off your Chapter 13 bankruptcy early, but you’re going to have to pay 100% of what you owe.

 So, there is a significant pre-payment penalty.

-If you are thinking about bankruptcy, you should talk with an experienced bankruptcy lawyer who can help you through the complex process.
+If you are thinking about bankruptcy, talk with an experienced bankruptcy lawyer who can help you through the complex process.
 If you’d like to schedule a consultation with one of our attorneys, you can go here.